Visiting The Kennedy Space Center

 Rocket Garden

-One of the most notable exhibits at KSC is the Rocket Garden.
+One of the most notable exhibits is the Rocket Garden.
 You'll get to walk up to and around the bases of actual rockets that were used throughout the space program.
-Rockets are mounted upright with the exception of the largest, a Saturn IB, which is mounted sideways.
+Rockets are mounted upright except the largest, a Saturn IB, which is mounted sideways.

 The not-to-be-missed Space Shuttle Atlantis Display brings you up close and personal with an actual space orbiter, left in the condition it was in following its last flight.
-Housed inside an impressive 10-story, 64,000-square-foot facility, this is the Kennedy Space Center's newest exhibit and has attracted massive crowds in recent months.
+Housed inside an impressive 10-story, 64,000-square-foot facility, this is one of the latest Kennedy Space Center exhibits and has attracted massive crowds.

 Shuttle Launch Experience®

 The Shuttle Launch Experience is a unique attraction designed with the help of astronauts, NASA experts, and attraction-industry leaders.
-It's intended to simulate what it feels like to be a part of a space shuttle launch, and is definitely a must-see part of the Kennedy Space Center.
+It's intended to simulate what it feels like to be a part of a space shuttle launch and is definitely a must-see.

 The attraction has four simulators, each accommodating 44 passengers.